 eLEAF is built on over 20 years of advanced research and we are still developing every day.
 Read more about the science behind our data.

-The water balance describes the transport of water illustrates these different processes:Rainfall and irrigation feed water into an ecosystem or agricultural field.
+The water balance describes the transport of water.
+Rainfall and irrigation feed water into an ecosystem or agricultural field.
 This water enters the soil, where some of it subsequently evaporates, drains off to the groundwater layer or runs off to streams and rivers.
 Some soil water is taken up by plant and crop roots.
 Most of this water travels through the plant and transpires through stomata (small openings in leaves), leaving the vegetation in the atmosphere.
-Water that remains in the plant fuels photosynthesis: a chemical reaction powered by sunlight, that transfers water and carbon dioxide into plant biomass.
+Water that remains in the plant fuels photosynthesis: a chemical reaction, powered by sunlight, that converts water and carbon dioxide into plant biomass.

-These quantities are calculated by our models and algorithms, based on inputs from satellites: meteorological data (solar radiation, wind speed, air temperature, relative humidity), surface reflectiveness (albedo), and vegetation cover (NDVI).
-These are determined by weather satellites, and satellites detecting optical, thermal infrared and microwave radiation (radar).
+The second figure shows which of the inputs needed to solve the water and energy balance are sourced from satellites: meteorological data (solar radiation, wind speed, air temperature, relative humidity), surface reflectiveness (albedo), land surface temperature and vegetation cover (estimated through the normalized differential vegetation index, or NDVI).
+These variables are determined by weather satellites, and satellites detecting optical, thermal infrared and microwave radiation (radar).

 eLEAF provides satellite based application to various companies

 eLEAF provides satellite based applications and data to optimise crop production and water management.
 Proven by our track record of over 20 years, it doesn’t matter whether you are managing a multinational agro-holding or developing complex water management policies, our state-of-the-art products will provide an extra dimension and support you to optimise your outputs.